Waziup/majiup-backend/README.md

-# majiup-backend
+# Majiup

-## Steps to run the Majiup Backend in docker
+## Steps to run the Majiup
 -----  -----

+The frontend is served from the backend, therefore, there is no need to download the frontend files.
+Note that the application is running on the wazigate ip address, to access the application you must have your gateway powered.
+The application can be accessed from https://wazigate.local:8081
+****In place of wazigate.local, you can key in the ip address of your gateway.***

 ### Step 1 - Clone the repository
 ```